CONSTITUTION AND BYLAWS THE NORTHWEST HARRIS COUNTY

 Article VII – Officers and Duties

-Section 1 ‐ The officers of this Club shall be the President, President‐Elect, Vice President at Large (who shall be the immediate Past President), eight Vice Presidents, Secretary, Treasurer, and Endowment Chair.
-The only officers automatically advanced are the current President to Vice President at Large and the current President‐ Elect to President.
+Section 1 ‐ The officers of this Club shall be the President, President‐Elect, Vice President at Large (who shall be the immediate Past President), seven Vice Presidents, Secretary, Treasurer, and Endowment Chair.
+The only officers automatically advanced are the current President to Vice President at Large and the current President‐Elect to President.
 The remaining officers are elected for a term of one year.
 All officers whether elected or advanced shall serve until succeeded by a duly elected successor.
 The prerequisite for President shall be two consecutive elected positions on the Executive Board, one of which may be President‐Elect, and currently serving on the Executive Board.
 The prerequisite for President‐Elect shall be one elected position on the Executive Board and currently serving on the Executive Board.

 Subsection A ‐ The President shall preside at all meetings; shall appoint all committee chairmen and special committees, as needed; shall act as ex‐officio member of all committees, except the Nominating Committee and Audit Committee.
 The President shall represent the Club at the fall, winter, and spring Federation meetings and the District IV meeting.
 The President shall perform such other duties as pertain to the office; shall furnish each Executive Board Member a specification of duties as defined in the Bylaws; and shall give to the new President any past presidents’ records and the outgoing year’s record by June 1.
 The President has authority to execute written contracts on behalf of the Club with the approval of the Executive Board.
 She shall be certain that all reports, due annually to the Federation, are filed on time.